-The Project consists of a total of 76 multifamily units situated on the south side of the Property (the new building) and 96 hotel rooms to be located on the north side of the Property.
+The Project consists of a total of 124 multifamily units situated on the south side of the Property (the new building) and 96 hotel rooms to be located on the north side of the Property.
 With regard to the existing historic structures, the developer will preserve the character of these buildings through extensive renovation of the interior and delicate preservation and return these buildings to their original use as a hotel.
 The new residential units will incorporate design elements and architecture that compliment the historic Tiffany House.

 The Central Beach area (particularly the areas along A-1-A in the ABA and PRD zoning districts) has experienced a significant amount of redevelopment of blighted areas into luxury condominiums and hotels.
-The Tiffany House is currently vacant and run-down, however, the design plans for the Project. as well as other new projects in the vicinity, favors a contemporary style which is simple yet elegant, and maintains important architectural design elements while revitalizing the community.
+The Tiffany House is currently vacant and run-down, however, the design plans for the Project, as well as other new projects in the vicinity, favors a contemporary style which is simple yet elegant, and maintains important architectural design elements while revitalizing the community.
 Careful consideration has been given to preserve the character of the neighborhood and protect the existing neighboring properties.
-All parking for the Project.
+All parking for the Project will be provided in an internalized parking garage located in the center of the Project.
 Additionally, the Project incorporates a number of design elements to encourage pedestrian travel, including walk-up units along Bayshore Drive, pedestrian-friendly landscaping and wide sidewalks (8' in width) around the perimeter of the development site.